 My kids are kind of spoiled when it comes to bringing cupcakes to school.
 I’ll make them anything they want and will Pinterest-obsess over decorations.
 I love doing it, and it is something that I look forward to when their birthdays roll around every year.
-Recently they have been asking me to buy them from the grocery store.
-Can you hear my heart breaking?
-I was so hurt.
-Why don’t they want my cupcakes?
-Do they taste bad?
-Are my decorations sub-par?

 I baked a batch of vanilla cupcakes with my favorite buttercream recipe.
 For this cupcake, I used sugar penguins and snowmen, North Pole sticks, and a little white edible glitter to make it look like snow.
 (This one is my favorite, I just think that it is so cute.)